PeterHackz/BrawlStars-Client/README.md

 # BrawlStars-Client
-Client for brawl stars v58 prod server.
+Client for brawl stars prod server

-I (kubune) am improving some stuff in this project, have fun c:

 # NOTE
 This content is not affiliated with, endorsed,sponsored, or specifically approved by supercell and supercell is not responsible for it.